 - Toppings- I used cherry tomatoes, fresh basil, and mozzarella cheese, but add whatever you like!

-Bake and serve!
-Put the pizza back on the baking sheet and bake until the cheese has melted and is bubbling.
+Place the pizza back on the baking sheet, and bake until the cheese has melted and is bubbling.
 Remove the pizza from the oven, slice it up, then serve.

 Is this crust healthier than regular crust?

 Cauliflower pizza crust is healthier than a regular pizza crust made with wheat flour and yeast.
 Using cauliflower instead of flour adds extra fiber, nutrients, and antioxidants.

 It’s also lower in carbs.
 Per one cup of cauliflower, there are just 5 grams of carbs (compared to flour that has 95 grams!).